SalomePlatform/adao/doc/en/methodology.rst

 used for these checkings.

-An **observation operator** is always required, in complement of the simulation operator.
-This observation operator, denoted as :math:`H` or included in, has to convert the numerical simulation outputs into something that is directly comparable to observations.
-It is an essential operator, as it is the practical way to compare simulations and observations.
+An **observation operator** is always required, in complement of the simulation operator, or sometimes directly included in.
+This observation operator, denoted as :math:`H`, has to convert the numerical simulation outputs into something that is directly comparable to observations.
+It is an essential operator, as it is the real practical way to compare simulations and observations.
 It is usually done by sampling, projection or integration, of the simulation outputs, but it can be more complicated.
 Often, because the observation operator directly follows the simulation one in simple data assimilation schemes, this observation operator heavily use the postprocessing and extraction capacities of the simulation code.

 .. _section_m_step2: